-Measles is relatively uncommon—there were only 70 cases all of last year in the United States—but a new outbreak in the Midwest proves just how fast the dangerous disease can spread.
-At least 69 people in Minnesota have recently been diagnosed with measles, mostly children who were not vaccinated against it.
+Just a few years ago, measles was a relatively uncommon disease in the United States.
+In fact, there were only 86 cases in 2016 in America, but a new outbreak in the Midwest proves just how fast the dangerous disease can spread.
+At least 18 total measles cases have now been confirmed in Oakland County since March 13 of this year, mostly children who were not vaccinated against it.
 And it’s not just kids who are at risk: Adults might also contract the disease if they weren’t vaccinated as a child or didn’t get a second dose of the vaccine.

 Symptoms Don’t Show Up Immediately